ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 # {{site.data.keyword.block_storage_is_short}} capacity and performance
 {: #capacity-performance}

 Choosing the optimal block storage volume size and performance level for your workloads is important.
-When you provision {{site.data.keyword.block_storage_is_short}} from the UI or CLI, you can choose the size of your volume and performance level.
+When you provision {{site.data.keyword.block_storage_is_short}}, you can specify the size of your volume and performance level.
 {:shortdesc}

 ## Capacity